Blogs

 How does depression affect your children?

 Depression can be treated.
 If the affected mother is not treated, children may suffer.
 Affected moms cannot take proper care of their child.
-Their feelings and behaviour can reduce their ability to provide care.
+Their feelings and behavior can reduce their ability to provide care.
 Depression also impacts affection and hence the child’s development.
-Affection creates emotional bonding between the mother and the baby.
+Affection creates an emotional bonding between the mother and baby.
 Lack of affection causes insecurities later on in childhood.

 How to cure depression?

 Treatment helps many women to recover from depression.
-Treating Antepartum and Postpartum Depression can involve a combination of the following:
+Treating postpartum depression can involve a combination of the following:

 • Social support through parenting education and community services